 Starting in Somerset in south west England, the Avon Navigation cuts through wooded hills and the picturesque Avon Gorge on its way to Bristol and then onto the canal, winding its way up to Bath.

-The canal circles around the World Heritage City of Bath (easy access to Bath on foot) and on to the historic towns and villages of Bathampton, Avoncliffe and Bradford on Avon (where the Black Prince base is located) running parallel to the river.
+The stretch of canal that circles around the World Heritage City of Bath proves easy access to Bath on foot; then the canal winds its way on to the historic towns and villages of Bathampton, Avoncliffe and Bradford on Avon (where the Black Prince boat hire base is located).

 To the west of Bradford on Avon, you’ll navigate the impressive Caen flight of locks to Devizes , then on towards Hungerford and finally to Reading and the junction with the River Thames.